Servet Uzunlar: International career

 Uzunlar was a member of the Australian squads that played at the 2006 FIFA U-20 Women's World Championship and the 2008 FIFA U-20 Women's World Cup.
 She made her senior debut for Australia in 2008, in a 5–0 loss to China.

-At the 2011 FIFA Women's World Cup Uzaunlar played every minute of Australia's four games.
+At the 2011 FIFA Women's World Cup, she played every minute of Australia's four games.

-Uzunlar was named to Australia's 23-player quad for the 2015 Women's World Cup, she appeared in one game as Australia was eliminated in the quarter-finals.
+She was named to Australia's 23-player squad for the 2015 Women's World Cup, she appeared in one game as Australia was eliminated in the quarter-finals.

 International goals

 Scores and results list Australia's goal tally first.